That dollar amount results from an -88% setback compared to $9.7 billion five years earlier in 2020.

 Panama’s Largest Trade Partners

-Given Panama’s population of 4.3 million people, its total $7.5 billion in 2021 exports translates to roughly $1,700 for every resident in the Central American nation.
+Given Panama’s population of 4.5 million people, its total $1.2 billion in 2024 exports translates to roughly $250 for every resident in the Central American nation.
+That per-capita metric lags the average $3,750 for 2023.

 Panama’s Top 10 Exports

-Panama’s top 10 exported product categories accounted for 76.3% of the overall value of its global shipments.
+Panama’s top 10 exported product categories generated more than two-thirds (69.9%) of the overall value of its global shipments.

-Panama’s shipments of organic chemicals posted the third-fastest gain in value up by 174.6%.
+Panama’s shipments of animal or vegetable fats, oils and waxes posted the third-fastest gain in value, up by 5.4%.

 The following types of Panamanian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.